 CLUSTERED RESIDENTIAL DEVELOPMENT: A subdivision project including the creation of two or more lots where each lot accommodates residential structures, provided that as a whole, the ratio of dwelling units complies with the intensity designation provided in Section 5.022.
-A clustered residential development may consist of residential structures whereby structures are clustered closer together than otherwise would be permitted by the minimum lot size, road frontage, building setback, shoreline setback, and other dimensional requirements of this ordinance as specified herein if each structure were to be located on a separate parcel of land.
-A mobile home park shall not be considered to be a clustered residential development.
+A clustered residential development on a single parcel of landmay consist of consisting of three (3) or more dwelling units and two (2) or more residential structures, whereby structures are clustered closer together than otherwise would be permitted by the minimum lot size, road frontage, building setback, shoreline setback, and other dimensional requirements of this ordinance as specified herein if each structure were to be located on a separate parcel of land.
+A clustered residential development may consist of single-family residence, multifamily residence, condominium, townhouse, or a senior citizen housing development.
+A mobile home park shall not be considered to be a residential clustered residential development.
 COMMERCIAL USE: A use principally involving the sale or rental or distribution of goods, services, or commodities, either retail or wholesale, or the provision of recreation facilities or activities for a fee or the rental of personal property or real property.
 The rental of a residence principally for commercial purposes is a commercial use.
 The term shall not include a junkyard or dismantling facility.
 The following are specific types of Commercial uses: